 Living rooms come in all shapes and sizes.
 Quirky features in a living room are wild cards.
 While they may appear to be an eyesore at first, give them some extra attention and the result is a beautifully, unique living room.
 While a room with 90 degree corners is easier to decorate, a well-designed living room with an angled wall can shine with its individuality.

-- Second, decide how to make it a focal point.
+- Decide how to make it a focal point.

 Unless you are building a new home, the living room layout is typically determined by the current electrical layout of the space.
 Where will the TV go?